TomH131/cafe-fuencarral/README.md

 ### Reservation part 2

-Once the user selects an appropriate time and clicks 'Next', they are taken to Part 2, where they are asked to enter their first and last name and email address.
+Once the user selects an available time and clicks 'Next', they are taken to Part 2, where they are asked to enter their first and last name and email address.
 There is then a 'Submit' button to complete the reservation form.

 ![Reservation-part2](static/images/reservation-part2.png)